prathyusha175/ISM6251/README.md

 This repo has all my assignments I did as part of my course Data Science Programming.

-It showcases the work on various ML models performed on classification and regression problems.
+It showcases the work using various ML models performed on classification and regression problems.